red-hat-storage/odf-cli/README.md

 - `odf help` : Display help text
 - `odf subvolume ls`: Display all the subvolumes
 - `odf subvolume delete <subvolume> <filesystem> <subvolumegroup>`: Deletes the stale subvolumes
+- `odf mons`
+  - `restore-quorum <monID>`: Restore the mon quorum based on a single healthy mon since quorum was lost with the other mons

 ## Documentation